Beam raises $9.5 million to build a web browser that collects ideas – TechCrunch

 Beam has raised a $9.5 million Series A round.
 The company is working on a new web browser that completely rethinks the way you start a web session and browse the web.
 The startup is founded by Dom Leca and Sébastien Métrot.
 Dom Leca previously worked on Sparrow, an email app with an opinionated design.

 Pace Capital is leading today’s funding round.
-Several business angels are also participating, such as Christan Reber, Harry Stebbings and Albert Wenger.
+Several business angels are also participating, such as Christian Reber, Harry Stebbings and Albert Wenger.
 Existing investors Spark, Amaranthine, C4V and Alven are also investing once again.

 Beam is also announcing that it is acquiring RadBlock, an ad blocker for Safari.